akbrother02/CrownStack.github.io/_posts/2017-12-31-FingerPrint-Authentication.md

     }
 ```

-3. Create the Android Cipher
+#### Create the Android Cipher

-After generating the key, intialize the cipher that uses the key.
+After generating the key, initialize the cipher that uses the key.

 ```
 @TargetApi(Build.VERSION_CODES.M)